-The Wall That Heals (TWTH), a Vietnam Veteran Memorial scale replica, is now at Jensen Grove in Blackfoot, Idaho.
-The event is meant to honor Vietnam Veterans that paid the ultimate sacrifice while allowing their surviving loved ones and surviving veterans to heal from their losses within the familiarity of their own community.
-The monument is open for viewing from Sept.
+he Wall That Heals (TWTH), a Vietnam Veteran Memorial scale replica, visited Jensen Grove in Blackfoot, Idaho.
+The event took place in an effort to honor Vietnam Veterans that paid the ultimate sacrifice while allowing their surviving loved ones and surviving veterans to heal from their losses within the familiarity of their own community.
+The monument was open for viewing from Sept.
 16-19.
 Thank you to everyone in our community that came together to make TWTH possible.
 To all our sponsors, volunteers and to everyone that visited, your effort and presence honored those that paid the ultimate sacrifice and aided in the healing process of surviving veterans and gold star families.

 TWTH project was initiated by Fred Saunders, a retired Air Force Veteran and his wife Penny Saunders.
 During the Vietnam conflict, Fred’s unit refueled planes flying in and out of Vietnam combat zones and was stationed throughout Southeast Asia.
 His time in service was grueling but also imbued him with gratitude towards his fellow veterans.
 As for Penny, she too learned similar lessons as she supported Fred’s career.
 Sometimes this meant moving to Japan with their first newborn or driving across the U.S. by herself with five children and an assortment of pets.
 After Fred’s time in the service ended, the Saunders family moved back to Idaho but continued to find ways to serve their community and honor our veterans.